FAQs for Undergraduate Guests

-Flowers and Commencement-related items will be available for purchase on the second floor of the Park Center outside Corey Gymnasium from 8:30 a.m.-5 p.m. during both ceremonies.
+Flowers and Commencement-related items will be available for purchase at the main gate from 8:30 a.m.-4 p.m.
 Flower arrangements include bouquets of half dozen and full dozen roses, as well as open presentation.
 Cameras, batteries, diploma frames, class rings, watercolor prints of the campus and other Commencement gift items will be available as well.
 The College Store, located in Neubig Hall, will also be open for additional purchases from 8 a.m.-5 p.m.

 Lost and Found

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

 Official Commencement programs will be distributed at the entrances to the Stadium Complex.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.